Blueprint for Achievement: 5 Effective Goal-Setting Strategies

 People who want to complete a marathon don’t just wake up one day and run 26-plus miles.
 They envision that as a goal and then work backward.
 They understand what the end looks like, and that allows them to chart out the steps necessary at the outset to get there.

 There are a million tech solutions out there.
-Fortunately, those with the greatest potential to help with goal setting are ones we’re probably already using.
+Fortunately, many of those with the greatest potential to help with goal setting are ones you’re probably already using.
 Think of the digital calendar you use to organize your life, or even something analog like a journal.

-Anything that organizes your daily tasks is an effective tool to help you accomplish your goals.
+But beyond those more traditional tools, anything that automates or organizes your daily tasks is an effective tool to help you accomplish your goals.
 Why?
 Because just as the process of goal setting is an exercise in choosing what’s important, the process of organizing your life does the same, just on an hourly, daily, weekly, or monthly schedule.
+Using AI for work to automate workflows, schedule events, or manage tasks can be an effective way to spend your time executing on your lead measures, rather than spending time on administrative tasks.

 Begin every week by identifying the two to three activities most important to you.
 Tangible activities that will help you make concrete progress toward accomplishing your goals.
 Next, make time for them.